WHO WE ARE

 TAP is a developing mentoring program which uses a holistic approach to improve the overall well-being of our youth.
 The foundation provides opportunities to young people that may be struggling to find purpose and direction.
 TAP provides programs that emphasize the importance of having a sound mind, body and spirit.

-TAP Inc was named the 2015 Non-Profit/Faith Based Leader during the Best In Minority Business Awards ceremony in Birmingham, AL.
+TAP was named the 2015 Non-Profit/Faith Based Leader during the Best In Minority Business Awards ceremony in Birmingham, AL. 2018 NFL Social Justice Grant recipient.

-Chris Rogers is the Founder and CEO of TAP,Inc. Chris received his Bachelor’s degree in Consumer Affairs and Master’s in Hospitality Management from The University of Alabama.
+Chris Rogers is the Founder and CEO of TAP,Inc. Chris received his Bachelor’s degree in Marketing and Master’s in Hospitality Management from The University of Alabama.
 He was part of the 2009 Undefeated National Championship Football Team at The University of Alabama.
 In 2014, he was named one of Mobile Bay’s Forty Under 40, and was invited to The White House for the My Brother’s Keeper Initiative that same year.
 In 2015, Rogers was awarded the Non-Profit Leader of the Year at the Best in Minority Business Awards in Birmingham AL and was named one of the Forty Under 40 for Non- profits, on a national level.
+2016 High School retired his jersey #2.
+2017 Author- Beyond The Field: An Athlete’s Guide to Greatness.
+2018 NFL Social Justice Grant recipient.

 Ray Anderson was a part of Hoover High School’s 2002 and 2003 Championship Football Teams.
 He played defensive back for Morehouse College.
 Anderson graduated with is BA from Morehouse College and Master’s Degree in Sports Administration from Central Michigan University.
 He served as the Wellness Program Coordinator for the Arthur Blank Youth Foundation from 2008-2011, where he also directed youth sports programs, managed grant and wellness research, and directed annual fundraising campaigns.